-The sbwidth parameter chooses whether to configure only the 4-8 GHz portion of the IF (sbwidth=4) or the full 4-12 GHz range (sbwidth=8).
+The sbwidth parameter chooses whether to configure only the 4-8 GHz portion of the IF (sbwidth=4) the extended 4-12 GHz range (sbwidth=8) or the full 4-16 GHz bandwidth (sbwidth=12).

 The cats parameter allows selecting the line catalogs to be used.
 The syntax is identical to the <frontend>.line command, i.e. one can select 'all', 'user' or 'sys'.